CamSchnur/pizza-bot/README.md

 2. You'll then need to set up something like [cron-job.org](https://cron-job.org) to hit your endpoint every 60 minutes.
 You can do an HTTP get request of the format https://your-project-name.glitch.me/someEndpointName.

+##### Running locally
+To run this locally (can be useful for testing or debugging), download the code from Glitch or [from my github repo](https://github.com/camschnur/pizza-bot).
+Instead of using a .env file, create a file in the root called config.js, and use this format:

+`var config = {
+    consumer_key: 'w',
+    consumer_secret: 'x',
+    access_token: 'y',
+    access_token_secret: 'z'
+}

+module.exports = config;`